Wise Debt Management and Budgeting

 The two primary types of debt are:

 - Unsecured debt.
 Credit card balances and student loans are common types of unsecured debt.
-Typically (without considering pandemic-related relief), missing one or more of your monthly payments on unsecured debt could result in late fees, increased interest rates, damage to your credit score, and/or action by a collection agency.
+Typically, missing one or more of your monthly payments on unsecured debt could result in late fees, increased interest rates, damage to your credit score, and/or action by a collection agency.
 A delinquent borrower can also be sued by the lender.

 - Secured debt.
-With secured debt, the lender has an interest in an asset, such as a home mortgage or car loan.
+With secured debt, the lender has an interest in an asset, such as a home mortgage or car loan, or for those with high net worth, through a securities-based loan.
 In the event of default, the lender has a legal right to repossess its interest in the asset.